MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 * This detection looks for suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.

 > [!NOTE]
-> Cloud App Security only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.
+> Defender for Cloud Apps only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.

 ### Suspicious inbox manipulation rules